google/flax/docs/experimental/nnx/nnx_basics.md

 ## The Module System
 To begin lets see how to create a `Linear` Module using NNX.
-The main noticeable different between Module systems like Haiku or Linen and NNX is that in NNX everything is **explicit**.
-This means amongst other things that 1) the Module itself holds the state (e.g. parameters) directly, 2) the RNG state is threaded by the user, and 3) all shape information must be provided on initialization (no shape inference).
+The main noticeable difference between NNX and Module systems like Haiku or Linen is that in NNX everything is **explicit**.
+This means among other things that 1) the Module itself holds the state (e.g. parameters) directly, 2) the RNG state is threaded by the user, and 3) all shape information must be provided on initialization (no shape inference).